-Parliament Barn Offers three rooms (Two double en-suites, one king-size) for overnight guests.
+Parliament Barn Offers three rooms (Two double w/en-suite toilets and hand wash basin & one king-size) for overnight guests.
 A warm and hospitable welcome is assured, whilst your privacy will always be respected.
 Parliament Barn prides itself on the warmth of its welcome, and we will do all we can to ensure that your stay is both as enjoyable and comfortable as possible

 Parliament Barn is a Grade II listed building that has stood at the heart of the Herefordshire village of Winforton since 1625.
 Legend has it that Cromwell stabled his horses in the barn before setting off to lead his Parliamentary army to victory in the Battle.

 Winforton is on the River Wye.
 This most famous of English salmon rivers, the Wye is a Mecca for fly fishermen and carves its way through the stunning beauty of mid-Wales and The Marches to reach the River Severn, 153 miles downstream.